 - Reduced need for people to travel, through the integration of land use and transport planning.

 Dunedin has 1800km of roads plus other transport related assets such as 1000km of kerb and channel, 1000km of footpaths, retaining walls, bridges and culverts, signs and markers, seawalls, drains and traffic signals.
-In total, these assets are worth $1.3 billion57 and require on-going maintenance to ensure their value is maintained and they continue to provide for the needs of the community and the wider region.
+In total, these assets are worth $1.3 billion63.
+They require on-going maintenance to ensure their value is maintained and they continue to provide for the needs of the community and the wider region.
 It is essential that these assets are utilised as efficiently as possible to maximise the benefits from the investment and their on-going maintenance.
 The strategic approach will be as follows.

 Supporting the Spatial Plan – increased residential density and the transport system